-Challenge number Detail of challenge 1 Our assessments (including wellbeing and attitude surveys), observations and discussions with stakeholders indicate that pupil's emotional regulation and stability in readiness for academic learning has been adversely affected by the pandemic.
+Challenge number Detail of challenge 1 Our assessments, observations and discussions with stakeholders indicate that pupil's emotional regulation and stability in readiness for academic learning has been adversely affected by the pandemic.
 Referrals to the inclusion team for support have increased and there is a need to bolster support in this area to continue to provide effective early help at the point of need.
-This includes mental health and wellbeing support.
+This includes mental health and wellbeing support: Continue to work towards being a fully trauma informed school ensuring provision focusses on relational approach to working with children.
+Continue to build a coherent and responsible behaviour curriculum by enabling children to become successfully self-regulating through understanding the executive functions and how to nurture these.
 2 Gaps in experiences that are supportive of pupil's learning and wider development and a lack of enrichment opportunities have created challenges that particularly affect disadvantaged pupils, including their attainment.
-3 School self-review indicates that leaders need to ensure rigor and a robust approach to developing, monitoring and supporting: The embedding of a 'consistently' rigorous approach to the teaching of Phonics when pupils are learning to read.
-The continuation of improvements in writing in order to close the gap in relation to reading and mathematics.
-Higher ability pupils - progress matrices indicate that although the vast majority of pupils are back to or above pre-pandemic levels of attainment, the indication is that the HA children have been affected more significantly than their peers.
-HA children have made sustained progress during the last academic year however there needs to be a focus on a number of children to ensure some return to pre-pandemic attainment.
+3 School self-review indicates that leaders need to: Sustain improvements and further develop a rigorous and forensic approach to early reading.
+Close the attainment gap in comparison to other core subjects, it is important to sustain improvements in writing.
 4 Attendance in relation to the national figure is positive considering the challenges posed by the world-wide pandemic.
 There does however need to be an impetus on ensuring attendance and persistence absence returns to pre-Covid levels as there is a gap between disadvantaged pupils and non-disadvantaged pupils in school.